Journaling consists of keeping a written record of your

 12. Journaling helps you see how much you’ve grown

-A few weeks after starting, I can already see how far I’ve come.
+A few weeks after starting, I could already see how far I’d come.

 By keeping a journal and reading it after some time, you’ll realize how much you’ve grown!